YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Abstract

 \section{Abstract}

-Detecting traffic signs effectively under low-light conditions remains a significant challenge.
+Traffic sign detection is essential for autonomous driving and Advanced Driver Assistance Systems (ADAS).
+However, existing methods struggle to address the challenges of poor image quality and insufficient information under low-light conditions, leading to a decline in detection accuracy and affecting driving safety.
 To address this issue, we propose YOLO-LLTS, an end-to-end real-time traffic sign detection algorithm specifically designed for low-light environments.
-Firstly, we introduce the High-Resolution Feature Map for Small Object Detection (HRFM-TOD) module to address indistinct small-object features in low-light scenarios.
-By leveraging high-resolution feature maps, HRFM-TOD effectively mitigates the feature dilution problem encountered in conventional PANet frameworks, thereby enhancing both detection accuracy and inference speed.
-Secondly, we develop the Multi-branch Feature Interaction Attention (MFIA) module, which facilitates deep feature interaction across multiple receptive fields in both channel and spatial dimensions, significantly improving the model's information extraction capabilities.
-Finally, we propose the Prior-Guided Enhancement Module (PGFE) to tackle common image quality challenges in low-light environments, such as noise, low contrast, and blurriness.
-This module employs prior knowledge to enrich image details and enhance visibility, substantially boosting detection performance.
-To support this research, we construct a novel dataset, the Chinese Nighttime Traffic Sign Sample Set (CNTSSS), covering diverse nighttime scenarios, including urban, highway, and rural environments under varying weather conditions.
-Experimental evaluations demonstrate that YOLO-LLTS achieves state-of-the-art performance, outperforming the previous best methods by 2.7\% mAP50 and 1.6\% mAP50:95 on TT100K-night, 1.3\% mAP50 and 1.9\% mAP50:95 on CNTSSS, and achieving superior results on the CCTSDB2021 dataset.
-Moreover, deployment experiments on edge devices confirm the real-time applicability and effectiveness of our proposed approach.
+YOLO-LLTS introduces three main contributions: the HRFM-SOD module retains more information about distant or tiny traffic signs compared to traditional methods; the MFIA module interacts features with different receptive fields to improve information utilization; the PGFE module enhances detection accuracy by improving brightness, edges, contrast, and supplementing detail information.
+Additionally, we construct a new dataset, the Chinese Nighttime Traffic Sign Sample Set (CNTSSS), covering diverse nighttime scenarios.
+Experiments show that YOLO-LLTS achieves state-of-the-art performance, outperforming previous best methods by 2.7\% mAP50 and 1.6\% mAP50:95 on TT100K-night, 1.3\% mAP50 and 1.9\% mAP50:95 on CNTSSS, 7.5\% mAP50 and 9.8\% mAP50:95 on GTSDB-night, and superior results on CCTSDB2021.
+Deployment on edge devices confirms its real-time applicability and effectiveness.
+The code and the dataset are available at https://github.com/linzy88/YOLO-LLTS.